choose your battles

 The moral of the tale

-Cervantes’ novel is a reminder that the judgements we make can be quixotic even they seem persuasive.
+Cervantes’ novel is a reminder that the judgements we make can be quixotic even if they seem persuasive.
 In the book, the valiant knight’s faithful servant, Sancho Panza, provides down-to-earth cautionary advice.
 But, as with our own habits when we are ready for battle, Quixote prefers to ignore advice and charge ahead anyway.

 The moral of the tale is that all views should be considered, no matter where (or who) they come from.
 When we are swept up in a mission – whether of our own making or handed down to us by tradition or popular belief – we should surely check our beliefs before acting.
 It’s always possible to change your thinking, but only if we take a moment’s pause.